Agora: Trust Less and Open More in Verification for Confidential Computing: Background

 \section{Background}

-\subsubsection{Software-based Fault Isolation}
+\subsubsection{Software-Based Fault Isolation}

 SFI is a security mechanism devised to curb harmful behavior emanating from misbehaving code~\cite{efficientsfi}.
-It can quarantine a code segment from other sections within a process's address space.
-Particularly, by earmarking safe externals and a fault domain that encapsulates data and code territories, SFI regulates that memory reads and writes occur within the data region and the control flow transfers only land in the code region or safe externals~\cite{sfi:principles}.
-SFI can be enforced by dynamic binary translation or an inlined reference monitor, where the latter is often favored due to its efficiency, versatility, and verifiability~\cite{sfi:efficient, sfi:portable, sfi:strato}.
-WebAssembly (WASM), a recently emerged binary format, operates within the sandbox.
-Some code generators compile WASM code into native binaries to enhance performance, producing binaries fortified with SFI protection~\cite{wasmtime, lucet}.
+Particularly, by earmarking safe externals and a fault domain that encapsulates data and code territories, SFI regulates that memory reads/writes occur within the data region and control flow transfers only land in the code region or safe externals~\cite{sfi:principles}.
+SFI can be enforced by dynamic binary translation or an inlined reference monitor, the latter is often favored due to its efficiency, versatility, and verifiability~\cite{sfi:efficient, sfi:portable, sfi:strato}.
+WebAssembly (WASM) operates within sandboxes.
+Some code generators such as Lucet compile WASM code into native binaries to enhance performance, producing binaries fortified with SFI.